 Try asking yourself: Is the tortoise’s steady walk the true dance of peace?
 Use this question as an intention on some walks.
 Notice if the image of an attractive turtle or a tortoise helps you stay focused.
 Small, repeated practices build confidence and make calm more accessible in daily life.

-Designing a tranquil environment influenced by the attractive turtle
+Designing a tranquil environment influenced by the attractive tortoise

 We create spaces that reflect the calm of a tortoise.
 Simple choices in design, colour, and routine help us find peace.
 Is the tortoise’s steady walk a dance of peace in our chaotic world?
 We use this question to guide our design steps.